Wild Fire vs Juiced Comparison

 - •You want a high-caffeine formula with exotic stimulants like DMAA and DMHA

-- •You prefer a product with high community sentiment and proven popularity
+- •You prefer a product with high community approval and popularity

 Go with Juiced if...

-- •You want to avoid caffeine but still desire a high-intensity, focused workout
+- •You want to avoid caffeine but still desire a high-intensity workout

 Wild Fire